joshop/risc16asm/README.md

 - `.addr X` defines the current address to be `X`
 - `.bin filename` emits all of the bytes in `filename`
 - `.include filename` causes the assembler to process `filename`'s contents as if it was inserted into the file directly.
 - `.macro pattern` defines a macro that translates any statement matched by the regex `pattern`.
 Statements until `.endmacro` are considered part of the macro.
+Macros can contain sub-macros that are already defined, as well as `.bin` and `.include` directives.

 When instructions are assembled, immediates can be expressions with any of the following components: